dspeyer/dspeyer.github.io/magic.md

 1. Lesser Hex: Target takes -X penalty to a skill or saving throw (cost: X)
-2. Pacifying Hex: Target takes -X penalty to all attacks (cost: 2*X)
+2. Offensive Hex: Target takes -X penalty to all attacks (cost: 2*X)
+3. Defensive Hex: Target takes -X penalty to all active attempts to resist attack, disarmement, grapple or similar (cost: 2*X)
 3. Greater Hex: Target takes -X penalty to all skills and saving throws (cost: 3*X)
 3. Ability Hex: Target takes -X penalty to an ability score (cost: 2*X)
 4. Blindness/Etc: Target loses a sense (cost: 4)
 5. Confusion: Target looses a mental faculty, such as words, arithmetic or theory-of-mind (cost: 10)
+6. One-Off: Hex only applies to the single next time the target attempts the action (cost: /2)

+A Defensive Hex delivered with an Arcane Strike does not apply to dodging or parrying the strike itself, but if the strike was the first step of a disarm attempt or similar, the hex does apply to resisting the disarm.

 Blindness/Etc can be used to shut down Othersenses (e.g. Soul Sight).
 If you attempt to shut down a sense the target does not have, the target loses a random sense instead.